4 Top Ways to Use AI to Optimize Campaigns

 - Choose the preferred message channel(s) based on the individual’s channel engagement likelihood scores.

-- Set up a multi-channel trigger that targets a customer in the decreasing order of their channel engagement scores.
+- Set up an omnichannel trigger that targets a customer in the decreasing order of their channel engagement scores.

 - Set customer messaging limits based on channel engagement scores.

-- Suppress a list of least likelihood customers to increase email engagement and increase IP reputation.
+- Suppress a list of least likelihood customers to increase email engagement and IP reputation.

-We hope these tips gave you a clearer vision of just how much AI can do for marketers — but this is just the tip of the iceberg.
-Learn much more in our Ultimate Guide to AI Marketing and our free AI Marketing Course, or see AI in action in a hands-on demo with one of our AI Marketing experts.
+We hope these tips have given you a clearer vision of the profound impact AI marketing can have on your marketing strategy — but this is just the tip of the iceberg.
+Learn more and see AI in action by scheduling a demo with one of Blueshift’s AI marketing experts today.